Sanaya Irani Says Being Part Of Bollywood Film Fanaa Was A Mistake, But Why?

 She was quoted by HT as saying, "Everyone keeps talking about Fanaa, but let me just make it clear - Fanaa wasn't a route to get into Bollywood.
 It was a mistake, honestly."

-Why Sanaya Feels Fanaa Was A Mistake?
+Why Sanaya Feels Fanaa Was A Mistake

 "To be in the movie and just walk in the background.
 When I was offered the film, I thought ‘this sounds fun'.
 However, I had a great time meeting and shooting with Aamir and Kajol, who are great in their craft."